How we use your information

 When individuals apply to work at FVA, we only use the information they supply to us to process their application and to monitor recruitment statistics.
 Where we want to disclose information to a third party, for example where we want to take up a reference, we do this with permission.

-We will not share any of your information for marketing purposes.
+We will not share any of your information for marketing purposes and do not fund raise directly from our clients, past and present.

 We will always seek your consent before sharing with others unless you disclose information that we consider a threat to yourself or others; ideally we will always try to let you know when we have to do this.